How do you train a squad that doesn't fade?

 Across the year, the heaviest training output sat above the heaviest match output.

-Per match, m/min squad-mean was 70 m/min full-clock, with Halves at 73.6 m/min and Tight Five at 66.2 m/min.
-The highest individual full-match m/min in the season was Hendrickson again, at 89.0 m/min against NEC in Round 13.
+Match running rates tell the same story.
+The squad averaged 70 metres per minute of full-clock match time, and the highest individual full-match rate all season was Hendrickson again, at 89 against NEC in Round 13.
 None of those match figures are themselves elite by international standards.
 The gap to training is the point.
-Every starter has seen training days that put more metres and more m/min in their legs than the hardest match of the season asked for.
+Every starter has seen training days that put more metres and more speed in their legs than the hardest match of the season asked for.

 What I'll change next season